Tools & Strategies for Improving Collaboration in 2019

 When you’re building a landing page, a lot of people have to see it and approve it before it can go live.
 Instapage integrates collaboration tools right on the landing page so that others can see it, offer feedback, ask questions, and then see changes as they’re made in real time.

 Share documents and spreadsheets, see changes, set permissions, and leave comments for others with Google Drive.
 If you want edits to be approved before being finalized, make changes in “Suggesting” mode.
 A lot of other business tools integrate with Google Drive, like Asana, making it easy to attach files.

 If there’s a distinct managerial hierarchy, Asana is one of the best project management tools you’ll find.
 Supervisors can track how their employees are performing and add an almost-endless set of directions, steps, and attachments for projects.
 Set due dates for tasks and see a calendar view.
 Assign projects or tasks to specific people, and send internal messages.

 5. Video: Vimeo

 Modern brands often have dispersed teams, making it difficult to collaborate face to face.
-With the right combination of tools and techniques based on the type of work you do and your employees’ learning styles, you can work so closely together you’ll forget you’re states or even countries apart.
+With the right combination of tools and techniques, and the use of knowledge management software, based on the type of work you do and your employees’ learning styles, you can work so closely together you’ll forget you’re states or even countries apart.

 This guest post was authored by Brooke Faulkner